 Meet Coach Cass

 Enter Cassandra Nuamah (Cass).
-She may not be able to help you with ditching that gawd-awful cubicle.
-But, I assure you, she can definitely get you some prime photo-ops to juice up that humdrum instagram feed of yours!
+She may not be able to help you with ditching that gawd-awful cubicle and if you also need translation services you can use legal translations by Espresso Translations for working on your projects, definitely get you some prime photo-ops to juice up that humdrum instagram feed of yours!
 Cass, along with her mother, is the co-founder and co-owner of ‘Africa With Us’, a travel company that curates group tours to countries within the African continent.

 When I first met Cass back in 2014, she was curating annual trips to only one location: the country of Ghana in West Africa.
 Now, almost six years later, her tour business has grown to include several more destinations: Morocco, Zambia,Tanzania, and Kenya, to name only a few.